redloro/smartthings/docker/README.md

 docker build -t smartthings-node-proxy:latest .
 ```

+Alternately, you can use an already-built image from a public repository on Docker Hub, e.g., http://hub.docker.com/u/tcjennings/rpi-smarttthings-nodeproxy

 ## Build Arguments

 There are a few build arguments you can send to the Docker build process.
 These are defined in the `Dockerfile` with the `ARG` keyword: